5. Waylaid by the Past

 Honestly, Hazelle isn't certain about her oldest son's intentions.
 Gale thrived in wartime, using his dormant intelligence, insight, and passion to help the rebel cause.
 Yet how far had he gone to expedite the war?
 While he spares her the details of his work in Two since it would sound like a jumbled mess to Hazelle, she wonders if he's kept anything else from her.
 Minutes ago Hazelle wanted to talk to him about what Sae could possibly have meant, and now she just wants to make sure his soul is still intact.

 For now, though, she tells Rory what she does know: "Your brother's grown up a lot these past few years, and he's had to make some decisions that we'll likely never face.
 I trust that whatever he was thinking at the time isn't what we think it is.
 He must feel guilty if he asked you to watch out for Katniss."

 "If he calls back, what'll we do?" asks Rory, his brow furrowed, already determined to fix things.
 Perhaps Gale had the same response to the bombings, whatever had happened there - staring the future consequences in the face with a mind already at work.

-It must run in both sides of the family.
+It must run in the family.

 "I'll take care of it."